Payments

 More about instant payments

-Among the major central banks, the European Central Bank (ECB) is currently actively working on a digital currency project.
-In October 2025, it announced the completion of a two-year preparation phase for the digital euro, with pilot testing potentially starting in 2027.
+Of the major central banks, only the European Central Bank (ECB) is actively working on a digital currency project.
+In October 2025, it announced the completion of a two-year preparation phase for the digital euro, with pilot testing potentially starting in 2027, provided that the necessary legislation is approved.

 The CNB Bank Board has not yet taken any decision regarding the possible issuance of a Czech CBDC.
 According to representatives of the working group, any potential introduction of central bank digital money in the Czech Republic should be preceded by a thorough assessment of its necessity and added value under the specific domestic conditions, as well as a public debate on such a step.
 A necessary precondition for the CNB to issue CBDC would be a corresponding change in legislation, as the current legal framework does not allow for the issuance of CBDCs in the Czech Republic.